 Caring for one's body is important for setting future pastors up for healthy and vital careers in the church.
 Students should make this self-care a priority.
 Should an inquirer/ candidate desire conversations in this area please speak to your liaison.

 Please also note that seminary students may be eligible for health insurance through the Board of Pensions.
 Information from the BoP can be found here.

 Inquirers/ candidates can quickly realize that seminary may place a financial burden on an individual or family.
 Understanding all the resources available to students can help to minimize complications from debt after seminary.

 Scholarships and Grants: Several scholarships and grants are available for qualified students entering or currently in seminary.
-Links to agencies offering such aid are below.
+Links to agencies offering such aid are below as well as a list of other scholarships.
 Students are encouraged to research aid opportunities beyond this list.